floriancafiero/Function_words/readme.md

 This package provides curated lists of **function words** and **auxiliary forms**.
 These lists are designed to support linguistic analysis, text preprocessing, token filtering, and computational processing across different corpora.

-A user wanting to remove stopwords to build a word cloud or a topic modeling might chose the most extension function words list, while someone working on authorship attribution might adopt a more focused list, depending on the precise context.
+A user wanting to remove stopwords to build a word cloud or a topic modeling might chose the most extensive function words list, while someone working on authorship attribution might adopt a more focused list, depending on the precise context.

 The supported grammatical categories include: